buildbot/buildbot/master/docs/developer/quickstart.rst

   For modern Linux distributions, you can often just install the distribution-provided node version if it's recent enough.
   You can use yarn from the same source.
-  The below method has been tested on Ubuntu 18.04 and should work on recent enough Debian.
+  The below method has been tested on Debian Bookworm.

   .. code-block:: none

     sudo apt install nodejs yarn

-  In other cases, use https://deb.nodesource.com.
+  In other cases, use https://deb.nodesource.com and https://classic.yarnpkg.com/lang/en/docs/install.

 .. _JSDevQuickStart: